 Internal Model ("IM")

 A solvency calculation model tailored to the individual risk profile of a specific firm.

 International financial reporting standards ("IFRS")

 These are accounting guidelines and rules that companies and organisations follow when completing financial statements.
 They are designed to enable comparable reporting between companies, and they are the standards that all publicly listed groups in the European Union (EU) are required to use.

+L

 LCR

 Liquidity Coverage Ratio.

+Legal & General

+Legal & General Group Plc and its global subsidiaries.

 LGA

 Legal & General America, Inc.

-LGAS

-Legal and General Assurance Society Limited.
+LGAS Legal and General Assurance Society Limited.

-LGC

-Legal and General Capital.
+LGC Legal and General Capital.